thomasjbradley/MMM-BoardGameGeek-WinCounts/README.md

 # Board Game Geek Win Stats for MagicMirror

-**Load 100 most recent win stats from plays of a single BGG username & aggregate win totals from a list of provided plyer names.**
+**Load all of the current year’s win stats from plays of a single BGG username & aggregate win totals from a list of provided plyer names.**

 Built using the [Board Game Geek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2).